kimia-zahed/hamiltonian_neural_network/README.md

 ## How to run

-Code will be ran simply in google colab. if you want to run it in personal coumputer you only need to install jupyternote bok and needed libraries.
+Code will be ran simply in google colab. if you want to run it in personal coumputer you only need to install jupyter notebook and needed libraries.

 ### needed libraries
 1-Tensorflow and Keras backend Tensorflow

 2-scipy

 3-autograd

 4-pandas

 5-matplotlib

 6-numpy